wowsunny/desktop/README.md

 yarn make:assets:[amd|cpu|nvidia|macos]
 ```

 This command will install ComfyUI under `assets`, as well ComfyUI-Manager, and the frontend [extension](https://github.com/Comfy-Org/DesktopSettingsExtension) responsible for electron settings menu.
+The exact versions of each package is defined in `package.json`.

+Second, you need to install `uv`.
+This will be bundled with the distributable, but we also need it locally.

+`yarn download:uv`

 You can then run `start` to build/launch the code and a live buildserver that will automatically rebuild the code on any changes: